mariotoffia/ssm/README.md

 ```

 Note that plain `Unmarshal` will examine the structs for **both** _asm_ and _pms_ tags.
 If you want to control, and optimize speed and remote manager access, use `UnmarshalWithOpts` whey you may specify which tag types to use in the unmarshal operation.

+Since the `keyid=default` is specifies (if a write operation and key do not exists) that the account default CMK is used.

 ## AWS Secrets Manager
 In addition to Systems Manager, Parameter Store, this serializer can handle _asm_ tags that referes to the Secrets Manager instead.
 This is good if you e.g. have a shared secret for a RDS and wish to rotate the secret.
 For example, if we would use PMS for all configuration around how to handle the database and logic around it and then use the secrets manager for the actual connection string.
 It could look like this: